dgodovich/personal_logseq/pages/Things I want to buy.md

-- Second monitor
-- double monitor arm
+-
 - bathrobe
+- Purchased
+	- ~~double monitor arm~~
+	- ~~Second monitor~~
 -
 - Room upgrades
+	- Additional shelving
+		- Can't use the space above my desk if I'm using it as a standing desk because of collisions
+		- Not sure where else that would go then :/
+		- Closet side? that works but would have to be shallower
+	- Done
+	  collapsed:: true
-	- Nightstand
+		- ~~Nightstand~~
-	- Dresser?
+		- ~~Dresser?~~
+		  collapsed:: true
 			- What if I retrofit drawers onto the old desk?
 I kinda like the idea of having two desks...
 				- Potential for a workbench?
 Could be cool
 			- Would go where the desk is currently
-	- Make standing desk actually work as a standing desk
+		- ~~Make standing desk actually work as a standing desk~~ collapsed:: true
 			- Not sure exactly what I need for this
 			- It does kinda work right now but it's ugly
 			- Platform for subwoofer? that seems like a stupid idea
 			- Elevate computer to about desk height would be nice
 			- Move power plugs to the surge protector on the desk
-	- Some form of drawers next to desk
+		- ~~Some form of drawers next to desk~~
-		- Ikea alex?
+			- ~~Ikea alex~~
-	- Additional shelving
+-
-		- Can't use the space above my desk if I'm using it as a standing desk because of collisions
-		- Not sure where else that would go then :/
-		- Closet side? that works but would have to be shallower -
 - Apartment upgrades
 	- Shoe rack
+	- Done
+		- ~~Door mat~~
+		- ~~Kitchen Island~~
-	- Door mat
+		- ~~Table~~